 Residential Real Estate Attorney in the Jacksonville, Florida Area

 Getting through real estate, financial, and insurance contracts can be a tedious and complicated process.
-We have the knowledge and 28 years of Florida real estate law experience to make buying a home or property easy for you while making sure the terms of the real estate contract work in your best interest.
+We have the knowledge and over 30 years of Florida real estate law experience to make buying a home or property easy for you while making sure the terms of the real estate contract work in your best interest.
 Without proper and experienced real estate counsel, you risk potential litigation and financial liability.

 A real estate sale agreement or contract is the first document the realtor will give to a prospective buyer and the most important step in purchasing a home or property.
 The best time to retain an attorney is before the contract is signed since the terms of your contract can not be corrected once your contract is signed.